-- A benefits map is developed collaboratively with stakeholders to identify the benefits of the project and how outputs/ deliverables combine with business changes to realise the benefits.
-Ideally, they also distinguish between intermediate and end benefits. - Dependent business changes are captured as milestones and integrated into project management plans and relevant artefacts. - Change management functions are integrated with benefits planning so that appropriate change management activities are planned for.
+- A benefits map is developed collaboratively with stakeholders to identify the benefits of the investment and how project outputs/deliverables combine with business changes to realise the benefits.
+Ideally, they also distinguish between intermediate and end benefits. - Dependent business changes are captured as milestones and integrated into project management plans and relevant artefacts. - Project change management functions are integrated with benefits realisation planning so that appropriate business change management activities are planned.